The Navigator (University Housing Resident Handbook)

 We sincerely hope that your stay on campus is a pleasant and memorable experience.
 Our staff will do everything possible to ensure that your time at LSSU will be exceptional.

 The LSSU On-Campus Resident Handbook and Residence Hall/Dining Service Contract will constitute the Lake Superior State University Housing Contract.
 This agreement legally binds both parties when the Residence Hall/Dining Service Contract is received and accepted by Campus Life and Housing and/or when the resident takes occupancy.

 To request special accommodations, in addition to filling out the housing application, it is required that you register with the LSSU Office of Accessibility Services.
 The coordinator of the Accessibility Services will verify your disability and advise housing staff of appropriate accommodation.
 Housing staff will facilitate the housing accommodation based on application date and availability.
-Questions about accessible student housing may be directed to Sharmay Wood, Associate Director of Campus Life and Housing.
+Questions about accessible student housing may be directed to Sharmay Wood, Director of Campus Life and Laker Success.